Skip to content

 Python client

 The waveledger package ships in the source tree at clients/python/waveledger/.
-One Client class wraps every messenger surface (auth, chat, wallet, explorer, playground, admin) plus the SSE event stream.
+A single Client class wraps every messenger surface (auth, chat, wallet, explorer, playground, admin) plus the SSE event stream.

 Base URL